Reading Time: 15 minutes

 Today, the US Federal Government recognises 567 tribal nations, mostly through historic treaties.
 Many social issues exist in these tribes, like in many other indigenous communities throughout the world.
 Tribes are often afflicted by poverty, poor health, and discrimination, including issues around criminal and civil jurisdiction.

 6. Ethnic Identity

 One of the most vital parts of ethnic identity is the shared history and experiences of people.
-This history then becomes our heritage.
-And when heritage, ethnicity, and culture are connected, it reveals a complex story about what it means to be a North American.
+This history then becomes our heritage, and when heritage, ethnicity, and culture are connected, it reveals a complex story about what it means to be a North American.

-7. Expression Of Identity And Self-Determination Through Media
+7. Expression of Identity and Self-Determination Through Media

-In recent years, indigenous peoples have started utilizing media and other art forms to represent their own points of view.
+In recent years, indigenous peoples have started utilising media and other art forms to represent their own points of view.
 These cultural activists offer views that counter-trends such as “Disneytization” and “McDonaldization” empower their communities and frame storylines that include indigenous views.

 In other words, indigenous artists and writers working in the media are proposing an indigenous perspective.

 This assists the non-indigenous public in learning about indigenous issues and actualities while at the same time maintaining their cultural heritage for their own communities’ futures.